polettix/App-Easer/README.md

 When an application is run, the following high level algorithm is followed, assuming the initial command is defined as `MAIN`:

+- the specification of the command is fetched, either from a configuration hash or by some other method, according to the _specfetch_ hook;
-- the specification of the command is taken and option values for that command are gathered, _consuming_ part of the command-line arguments;
+- option values for that command are gathered, _consuming_ part of the command-line arguments;
 - the configuration is optionally validated;
 - a _commit_ hook is optionally called, allowing an intermediate command to perform some actions before a sub-command is run;